gobr2005/BigCommerceCode/README.md

 Here lays the code that I have created for use with BigCommerce databases in Google's BigQuery

 ## Description
-This respository contain copies of SQL code that I created for the ecommerice business.
-The code is edited so others copy and paste and edit a few details.
+I currently work for an ecommerce company that uses BigCommerce as our host.
+This repository is a collection of SQL code I have created for different projects at work.
+The code stored here was used with Google Cloud's BigQuery platform and connected to Google Data Studio.
+All code worked when it was created but may need some editing.